 The FPI undertakes a number of important management and financing activities that support real foreign policy-related initiatives on the ground.
 Here are some examples of the kinds of actions the FPI helps make possible, in coordination with the European External Action Service (EEAS) and other partner services.

-The FPI oversees the implementation and financial management of the European Union Rule of Law Mission in Kosovo (EULEX).
+The FPI oversees the implementation and financial management of the European Union Police in Afghanistan (EUPOL Afghanistan).

 The ambitious agenda of cooperation between the EU and the US is taken forward via constant, intensive dialogue.

 An IcSP-funded project has provided the OSCE’s Special Monitoring Mission in Ukraine with the tools required to help ease tensions, engage all parties and build trust across the Line of Contact.

 An IcSP-funded project has helped poor communities in Lebanon with high concentrations of refugees to come together and tackle shared problems.

 Results of the study "Analysis of the perception of the EU and of EU's policies abroad".

 Two-day consultation conference for Arctic stakeholders held in Brussels 1-2 June 2015.